TFirst99/minimal-website/content/pages/demo.md

     * Fox
   * Jump

-And we can create ordered lists using numebrs:
+And we can create ordered lists using numbers:

 1. Quick
 1. Brown